argonne-lcf/dlio_benchmark/README.md

 ```

 We have included some scripts to emulate the MLCommons UNET3D and BERT workloads under `workloads/`.
+The simulated compute times for each of these workloads was measured on a DGX-1 A100 system, and will have to be changed to simulate the behaviour of other systems.

-Note: Make sure to remove or rename the data-directory between runs of different workloads or else the run will fail.
+Make sure to remove or rename the data-directory between runs of different workloads or else the run will fail.

 ## UNET3D